SEPTA: Buses

 SEPTA lists 115 bus routes, not including about two dozen school trips, with most routes in the City of Philadelphia proper.
-SEPTA generally employs lettered, one-digit, and two-digit route numbering for its City Division routes; 90-series and 100-series routes for its Suburban Division routes; 200-series routes for its Regional Rail connector routes; 300-series routes for other specialized or third-party contract routes; and 400-series routes for limited-service buses to schools within Philadelphia.
+SEPTA generally employs one-digit, and two-digit route numbering for its City Division routes; 90-series and 100-series routes for its Suburban Division routes; 200-series routes for its Regional Rail connector routes; 300-series routes for other specialized or third-party contract routes; and 400-series routes for limited-service buses to schools within Philadelphia.
+There were formerly lettered bus routes, but all except Route K (which will be later merged into an extended Route 26 bus route as part of a bus route reorganization project) have changed to number designations as of February 2025.
+The first phase of the New Bus Network went into effect on August 23, 2026.

 Trolleybuses

 Trolleybuses, or trackless trolleys as they are called by SEPTA, operate on routes 59, 66, and 75.
 Service resumed in spring 2008 after a nearly five-year suspension.
 Until June 2002, five SEPTA routes were operated with trackless trolleys, using AM General vehicles built in 1978–79.
 Routes 29, 59, 66, 75 and 79 used trackless trolleys, but were converted to diesel buses for an indefinite period starting in 2002 (routes 59, 66, 75) and 2003 (routes 29, 79).

 The aging AM General trackless trolleys were retired and in February 2006, SEPTA placed an order for 38 new low-floor trackless trolleys from New Flyer Industries, enough for routes 59, 66 and 75, and the pilot trackless trolley arrived for testing in June 2007.
 The vehicles were delivered between February and August 2008.
 Trackless trolley service resumed on Routes 66 and 75 on April 14, 2008, and on Route 59 the following day, but was initially limited to just one or two vehicles on each route, as new trolley buses gradually replaced the motorbuses serving the routes over a period of several weeks.

 The SEPTA board voted in October 2006 not to order additional vehicles for Routes 29 and 79, and those routes permanently became non-electric.